 How Much Do Surrogates Get Paid in NY and NJ?

-Women considering becoming surrogates in New York or New Jersey often have a few big questions:
+Women considering becoming surrogates in New York or New Jersey will understandably want to know:

 How much do surrogates make?

 Is compensated gestational surrogacy possible in New York or New Jersey?

 Deciding to carry a baby for another person is a big decision which comes with legal, emotional and medical risks.
 It can be personally fulfilling and rewarding but should only be undertaken if it is an appropriate choice for you and your family.
 Surrogacy laws in New York and New Jersey are intended to ensure that the surrogate is not financially burdened by her decision to help another family have a child.
 Accordingly, surrogates should not incur any costs or expenses in connection with their decision

 After February of 2021, persons acting as gestational surrogates in New York may be compensated for “medical risks, physical discomfort, inconvenience and the responsibilities they are undertaking in connection with their participation in the assisted reproduction.”
 New York law further provides that the amount of the compensation she receives “must be reasonable and negotiated in good faith between the parties, and said payments to a person acting as surrogate shall not exceed the duration of the pregnancy and recuperative period of up to eight weeks after the birth of any resulting children”.